The Liouville property for groups acting on rooted trees: Proof of

 \end{proof}

-The Rayleigh monotonicity principle and rough invariance of resistances under quasi-isometries \cite[Chapter 2]{LyPe} allow us to deduce a similar consequence for the group $G$ equipped with generating set $S$.
-Fix a level $\Tmb^n$ deep enough, and recall the definition of the vertex sets $\Abb_n$ and $\Bbb_n$ from \cref{L:sections of generating set}
+The Rayleigh monotonicity principle and rough invariance of resistances under quasi-isometries \cite[Chapter 2]{LyPe} allow us to deduce a similar consequence for the group $G$ equipped with any symmetric generating set $S$.
+Fix a level $\Tmb^n$ deep enough, and recall the definition of the vertex sets $\Abb_n$ and $\Bbb_n$ from \cref{L:sections of generating set}.

+Recall that the resistance between two vertex sets $\Abb,\Bbb$ in a graph is defined as the resistance from $\bar{a}$ to $\bar{b}$ in the graph where $\Abb$ and $\Bbb$ have been collapsed to points $\bar{a},\bar{b}$ (this definition makes sense also for disconnected graphs).

 \begin{lemma} Consider a fixed generating set $S$ of $G$, and let $\Gamma_n$ be the (possibly disconnected) corresponding Schreier graph of the action of $G$ on $\Tmb^n$.
-There exists a constant $c$ depending only on the generating set $S$ only such that for any large enough $n$ and any $v\in \Abb_n$ and $w\in \Bbb_n$ lying in the same $G$-orbit, the effective resistance between $v$ and $w$ in $\Gamma_n$ satisfies
+There exists a constant $c$ depending only on the generating set $S$ such that for any large enough $n$

 Moreover, the same holds if each $s\in S$ has some conductance which applies to the corresponding edges in $\Gamma_n$. \end{lemma}